Greater Books

 145. Galileo

-146. Dialogo Sopra i due Massimi Sistemi del Mondo_8
+146. Dialogo Sopra i due Massimi Sistemi del Mondo

 Dialogue Concerning the Two Chief World Systems